discos/simulators/doc/framework.rst

 The `ListeningSystem` class and the `parse` method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-For a `System` class to be able to parse any command received by the server and
+In order for any `System` class to be able to parse any command received by the
-relayed to it via the handler object, it must define a `parse` method.
+server, a `parse` method has to be defined.
 This method takes one byte (string of one character, in Python 2.7) as argument
 and returns: